Genivia/ugrep/README.md

 Let us know what features you like to have in ugrep.
 Here are a couple that we are considering:

-- Extend the "filter" mechanism to add more filters, e.g. to search Office documents.
 - The speed of matching multiple words is faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan may be slightly faster as it uses SIMD/AVX so it makes sense to look into that.